Secretary of State Blinken grilled by Congress over Afghanistan exit

 The fall of the capital prompted thousands to converge on Kabul airport in a desperate attempt to leave.

 Monday's hearing is expected to be a contentious one, as several lawmakers have questioned the timeline of the withdrawal that saw US forces leave before civilians.
+Democrats, and Biden officials, have tried to shift focus away from the final days, and instead say the loss was due to mistakes made over the course of the longest-ever US war.

 In his opening remarks, Mr Blinken echoed President Biden's defence of the actions taken: "If 20 years and hundreds of billions of dollars in support, equipment, and training did not suffice, why would another year, or five, or ten, make a difference?"